Haolab-BIG/scRNA-seq/README.md

 pbmc <- subset(pbmc, features = rownames(expr_mat)[genes_use])
 ```
 (v) Remove doublets
+In single-cell sequencing, due to technical errors, high cell density, and other factors, it is possible for a droplet to contain two or more cells.
+Therefore, we need to perform filtering in this part of the process.
+Below is a table provided by 10X, which records the total number of cells and the corresponding Expected Doublet Rate.
 Choose the appropriate Expected Doublet Rate to replace the number in nExp_poi.
 | Total Cells | Expected Doublet Rate |
 |-------------|------------------------|